Haroenv/habit-helper/README.md

 `./habithelper.sh -r` or `./habithelper.sh --remove` will remove the current day as one you worked

-`./habithelper.dh -h` or `./habithelper.sh --help` will display these options.
+`./habithelper.sh -h` or `./habithelper.sh --help` will display these options.

+# Contributing

+Since it doesn't work yet at all, feel very free to help.

 # Screenshots